HR Leadership

 Best for: Automating HR helpdesk and internal employee support

-Leena AI functions as an HR copilot — it responds to employee FAQs, guides them through leave policies, expense claims, and more.
-It integrates with your HRIS and knowledge base to offer 24/7 support via chat, saving time for HR teams and speeding up resolution for employees.
+Leena AI functions as an HR copilot – answering employee FAQs, guiding staff through leave policies, expense processes, and more.
+It integrates with your HRIS and internal knowledge base to provide 24/7 support via chat, freeing up HR bandwidth and improving resolution speed for employees.

 Paradox (Olivia)